 The anatomical location of a pancreatic tumour is important in dictating its likely presenting symptoms.

-- 65% head/neck of pancreas – these tend to present earlier with obstructive jaundice
+65% head/neck of the pancreas – these tend to present earlier with obstructive jaundice

-- 15% body/tail of pancreas – these tend to present later and have a worse prognosis
+15% body/tail of the pancreas – these tend to present later and have a worse prognosis

-- 15% diffuse or multicentric involvement of whole pancreas
+15% diffuse or multicentric involvement of the whole pancreas

 95% EXOCRINE TUMOURS – these are derived from the ductal epithelium, acinar cells, connective tissues and lymphatics; they are by far the most common type and may be solid or cystic: